Gayathrijyothirmai2310/Radiology_Project/README.md

 # 📂 Dataset

-This project uses a processed version of the **MIMIC-CXR dataset**.
+This project uses a processed version of the **MIMIC-CXR dataset** containing chest X-ray images and corresponding radiology reports.

-Due to dataset size and storage limitations, the dataset files are not included in this GitHub repository.
+Due to dataset size and storage limitations, dataset files are not included in this GitHub repository.

-## Original Processed Dataset
+## Processed Dataset

-Dataset:
+Hugging Face Dataset:

 ```
 https://huggingface.co/datasets/Anvesh-Lankala/Radiology_Project